-It’s officially winter season and that means waking up to see if weather conditions are affecting schools daily routines or not.
-According to the PGCPS website, “the decision to delay or close schools is not taken lightly,” but does this mean the county would rather keep schools open than closing them?
+It’s official winter season and that means waking up to see if weather conditions are affecting schools daily routines or not.
+In Prince George’s County website it says “The decision to delay or close schools is not taken lightly”, does this mean they rather keep schools open rather than closing them?

-In November, all weather stations were saying that a mixture of snow and rain was headed toward the DMV area.
-This resulted in many counties closing or delaying their schools, but PGCPS operated on a normal schedule.
+Last month November, all weather stations were saying that a mixture of snow and rain.
+This resulted in many counties closing or delaying their schools, but Prince George’s County operated on a normal schedule.

 At first, the weather wasn’t so bad, just cold and light icy rain, but as the day went on the weather conditions got worse.
 The snowfall increased and so did the icy rain which resulted in school grounds becoming slippery.

 It isn’t just snowfall, but it’s also rain that affects students, especially those who walk.

 “On the bridge, before you get to Parkdale, here’s been a really big puddle of water and cars drive through it really fast without caring about the kids.
 Some of them end up getting all wet.”
 Said Adams.